RobertoReale/WikiTrace/README.md

 - The Gist is created **private** automatically
 - Merge strategy: union of all pages/entries, newer timestamp wins on conflict
-- Pages, reading list, tracked sites and custom-site data are all synced
+- Wikipedia pages, reading list, tracked sites and custom-site data are all synced
 - The token is stored locally only and never included in the synced Gist

 ---

 ## Roadmap

-- [ ] Firefox add-on store release (cross-browser support)
+- [ ] Firefox add-on store release
 - [ ] Auto-sync on browser close / on a schedule
 - [ ] Selective sync (choose which categories or sites to include)
 - [ ] Self-hosting option (sync to your own server instead of GitHub Gist)